-A) A common question posed with much misinformation floating about with the meaning of "licensed' as there is currently no known licensure available for any type of equine genetic testing laboratory.
+A) Etalon is ISAG accredited (International Society of Animal Genetics) with an absolute genotyping score of 99.54% (a Class I) lab!
+A common question posed with much misinformation floating about with the meaning of "licensed' as there is currently no known licensure available for any type of equine genetic testing laboratory.
 Labs are free to function as they see fit.
 However, Etalon is born of scientists and biotech professionals from the human clinical setting (very rigorous licensure and regulatory standards) and our lab is run in a GLP or CLIA - like setting.
 We also uphold the standards for industry animal testing labs including AAALAC, and USDA.
 All of these regulatory standards we follow here at Etalon are self-imposed and voluntary, but we feel it's how all labs should be run.

 Q) Has Etalon received licensing for the genetic testing of horses?